scalaz/scalaz/effect/README.md

 A value of type `IO[E, A]` describes an effect that may fail with an `E`, run forever, or produce a single `A`.

-`IO` values are immutable, and all `IO` functions produce new `IO` values, enabling `IO` to be reasoned about and used like any ordinary Scala immutable scalaz.data structure.
+`IO` values are immutable, and all `IO` functions produce new `IO` values, enabling `IO` to be reasoned about and used like any ordinary Scala immutable data structure.

 `IO` values do not actually _do_ anything.
 However, they may be interpreted by the `IO` runtime system into effectful interactions with the external world.
 Ideally, this occurs at a single time, in your application's `main` function (`SafeApp` provides this functionality automatically).